BrutalCoding/aub.ai/README.md

 - **Text Generation**: Harness the power of cutting-edge language models with AubAI for smooth text generation, elevating the user experience through advanced natural language processing.
 Effortlessly download and try out any GGUF model from sources such as [HuggingFace](https://huggingface.co/models?library=gguf), bringing top-tier AI functionality into your app with ease.

+- **Text-to-Speech (WIP)**: An initial text-to-speech feature is currently in development, a work in progress that will be available over time.
+Stay tuned for updates!
+Currently available to test in the [example app](./example/README.md) for Android ARM64_v8a only (e.g. Pixel 7).

 ### Cross-Platform Compatibility

 - **Universal Platform Support**: AubAI is meticulously designed for Flutter, ensuring seamless operation across a multitude of platforms.
 This broad compatibility extends to various operating systems, catering to a diverse range of development needs: